andrew-pa/andrew-pa.github.io/posts/cavern-report-1/post.md

 [^4]: [weird but relevant OSDev Wiki humor](https://wiki.osdev.org/What_Order_Should_I_Make_Things_In%3F#Nick_Stacky)

 # Conclusion
-Building Cavern has already been an incredibly rewarding journey.
+Building Cavern has already been an enjoyable journey for me, and I am exciting to see how things turn out.
-There's a particular satisfaction in crafting an operating system: like slowly carving out a tunnel by hand, you uncover new insights and hidden surprises at every turn.
+There's a particular satisfaction in crafting an operating system: like slowly carving out a tunnel by hand, you uncover new insights and delighful abstractions at every turn.
 Each new component not only brings the system closer to life but also deepens your understanding of foundations of computing.
 Looking ahead, I'm excited about the possibilities Cavern holds as a sandbox where operating systems ideas can freely evolve, grow, and even fail productively.
-The pragmatic yet principled design is something I'm proud of, and I'm eager to see where it leads next.
-The microkernel approach, with its clean separation of policy and mechanism, continues to offer me clarity of thought and implementation efficiency, which was exactly what I hoped for when embarking on this project.
+Stay tuned for the next progress report sometime soon!